 The actual pump parts were kept in a gallon-sized ziplock bag that stayed in the cooler as well.
 I put them back into the ziplock bag after each pumping session.
 Since they stayed cold they didn’t need to be washed or wiped down until I got home from work and then would wash them all in hot soapy water so they’d be ready for the next day.

-Of course, I also had a frozen cooler pack to keep everything cool all day.
+Of course, I also had ice packs to keep everything cool all day.

 My twins were born at 36 weeks and 1 day, so they were preemies and had difficulty with a few things in the beginning, including latching to effectively nurse.
 My twin who was in the NICU for 6 days was better at latching and nursing than his twin brother, but still, neither were getting enough from nursing alone.
 I had really hoped to be one of those rockstar moms who could tandem breastfeed her twins, but sadly I think I was only able to do that once.
 I had even purchased the Twin Brest Friend nursing pillow so I could fit both babies at once.